FAQs: Embassy Services COVID-19 Update

 A: You can track the progress of your passport application on the Passport Tracking website by entering your application number.

-Passports are sent by registered post.
+Passports are sent from Ireland by registered post.

 When your new passport has been dispatched by the Passport Office a postal tracking code will appear on the Passport Tracking website.
 This code can be used to track the delivery of your passport.
 The tracking code can be used on the An Post website, and following arrival in Belgium on the B Post Track Your Shipment website.
 There can be a delay in the tracking code working on the B Post Tracker.